-These rules govern the electronic filing and service of court documents, by any method other than fax filing, in Upton County.
+These rules govern the electronic filing and service of court documents, by any method other than fax filing, in Bee County.
+These rules are adopted pursuant to Rule 3a of the Texas Rules of Civil Procedure and may be known as the "Bee County Local Rules of the District Courts Concerning the Electronic Filing of Court Documents."

-Rule 1.2 Authority

-These rules are adopted pursuant to Rule 3a of the Texas Rules of Civil Procedure.